dokku/dokku/docs/deployment/methods/images.md

 > New as of 0.4.0

-The dokku tags plugin allows you to add docker image tags to the currently deployed app image for versioning and subsequent deployment.

 ```
 tags <app>                                     # List all app image tags
 tags:create <app> <tag>                        # Add tag to latest running app image
 tags:deploy <app> <tag>                        # Deploy tagged app image
 tags:destroy <app> <tag>                       # Remove app image tag
 ```

+The Dokku tags plugin allows you to add docker image tags to the currently deployed app image for versioning and subsequent deployment.

+## Usage

+### Listing tags for an application

 For example, you can list all tags for a given application: